- S -

 marching compasses

-The only user instruction known is a four-pages type-written
+The only user instruction known for the model above is a four-pages type-written

 |